Tropical Storm Alberto Weakens Over Northeast Mexico After Heavy Rains Killed 3

 (AP) — Tropical Storm Alberto, the season’s first named storm, weakened Thursday as it moved inland over northeast Mexico after bringing heavy rains to parts of the parched region and leaving at least three dead.

-The storm was weakening rapidly over land and was downgraded to a tropical depression by the U.S. National Hurricane Center with maximum sustained winds of 35 mph (55 kmh).
-Coastal storm watches and warnings in Mexico were lifted as Alberto moved west at 18 mph (30 kmh).
+The storm was weakening rapidly over land and was downgraded to a tropical depression by the U.S. National Hurricane Center.

 But forecasters said heavy rain amounting to several inches was still expected inland in Mexico’s Tamaulipas, Nuevo Leon and Coahuila states.
 South Texas was forecast to see diminishing rain Thursday.